Skip to main content

 The full definition also shows the Document format, and a Section within the document, including metadata about the section.

-Custom dimensions are a powerful Vectara capability for our Scale users.
-Custom dimensions enable you to attach numeric factors to every item in the index, which affect its final ranking during searches.
+Custom dimensions are a powerful Vectara capability that enable you to attach numeric factors to every item in the index, which affect its final ranking during searches.
 Some example use cases include:

 1. Define the authoritativeness of the content.